Rocket Propulsion 101

 Want to run this event on-site?
 Enquire about running this event in-house

 This three-day course is based on the popular text Rocket Propulsion Elements by Sutton and Biblarz.
 The course provides practical knowledge in rocket propulsion engineering and design technology issues.
 It is designed for those needing a more complete understanding of the complex issues.
 The objective is to give the engineer or manager the tools needed to understand the available choices in rocket propulsion and/or to manage technical experts with greater in-depth knowledge of rocket systems.
-Attendees will receive a disk with practical rocket equations in Excel and other formats, and a set of printed notes covering advanced additional material.
+Attendees will receive course notes.

 Who Should Attend: